gpsaggese/umd_data605/tutorials/tutorial_jupyter/tutorial_jupyter.md

 - IPython Notebook / Jupyter is an enhanced command shell for Python, that offers enhanced introspection, rich media, tab completion, and history

-- IPython Notebook started as a web browser-based interface to IPython, and proved especially popular with data scientists
+- IPython Notebook started as a web browser-based interface to IPython and proved especially popular with data scientists
 - A few years ago, the Notebook functionality was forked off as a separate project, called [Jupyter](http://jupyter.org/).
 Jupyter provides support for many other